hedgytrimmer/me/week2/readme.md

         I created an empty list and then appended the list with a list of 10 of the temporary variable in a for loop across range(10)
-        This worked, however it did not cast it as a string I solved this by creating a variable x to cast and then appending the list with 10 versions of x loops_4
+        This worked, however it did not cast it as a string I solved this by creating a variable x to cast and then appending the list with 10 versions of x

+        EDIT: Yeah this would be much easier with list comprehension, if I'm bothered I'll fix it loops_4
         This was easier than loops_3.
         2 empty lists were created.